 The majority of Council owned public open space areas are small areas of GCU that the community accesses on a regular basis as it is generally close to their home or work.
 While individually each space is not large in size, the diversity and distribution of this land throughout the local government area gives its value to the community.
-The areas of land categorised as areas of 'GCU' in Figure 12 - Areas of General Community Use within Rockdale City Council, illustrates the distribution of parks and GCU available, while Table 21 - Areas of General Community Use - Current and Future Permitted Use lists the parks.
+The areas of land categorised as areas of 'GCU' in Figure 35 - Areas of Genreal Community Use within the former Rockdale LGA (now Bayside Council), illustrates the distribution of parks and GCU available, while Table 21 - Areas of General Community Use - Current and Future Permitted Use lists the parks.